whatnote/Christine-Clyde-Dog-Services/README.md

 - Most of the pictures of the dogs are my own apart from Remy the dog, that was taken by [icephotography](https://www.icephotography.co.uk/)

-- documents used are either the geniun article of dummy versions if the orginal contains too much information.
-Eg the Public Liability policy doesn't provide a PL certificate in the same way an Employer's Liability policy does.
+- •	Documents used are either the genuine article or dummy versions.
+If the original contains too much information, e.g. the Public Liability policy doesn't provide a PL certificate in the same way an Employer's Liability policy does.
 The PL schedule details everything, including the premium paid and staff discount obtained.
 So I made the decision to provide a dummy certificate.

 ## Acknowledgements

 - I'd like to thank my mentor Spencer Barriball for his patience and guidance throughout my project.

-- I'd also like to think my Partner Chrissy for putting up with the long nights infont of the computer.
+- I'd also like to think my Partner Chrissy for putting up with the long nights in font of the computer.